5 Best Electric Mouse Traps in 2026

 Are electric mouse traps humane?

 Yes — electric mouse traps are widely considered the most humane DIY mouse control method available.
-The high-voltage shock causes death in 1-3 seconds, faster than snap traps (which can injure but not immediately kill) and dramatically faster than glue traps (which can take hours or days).
-Animal welfare groups including the Humane Society generally consider instant-kill electric traps acceptable.
+The high-voltage shock is designed to cause death in 1-3 seconds, faster than failed snap-trap catches and dramatically faster than glue traps, which can take hours or days.
+For households that want a kill trap, electric traps are generally considered a cleaner and faster DIY option than glue traps.

 What if my electric mouse trap is not working?